 It was just beeping to let me know that my battery had nearly run out.

 James emerged from the bathroom, looking much happier.
 He grinned at me and started making his breakfast.
 “So, what are we going to do today?”

 I shrugged.
 “Dunno.
 If everything wasn’t closed I’d suggest that we start looking for baby stuff.
-Because, well, in twenty two days I’ll be popping out this kid and we probably won’t have much time to shop and stuff.”
+Because, well, in twenty two days I’ll be popping out this kid and after that we probably won’t have much time to shop and stuff.”

 He looked thoughtful as he turned over his eggs.
 “But everything is closed,” he said.

 I made a face.
 “Yeah.
 But we’ve got forms that we’ve got to fill in.
 For St Mungos,” I added at his look of confusion.
-He shrugged and nodded and I summoned the forms I’d been given at my last appointment.
+He shrugged and nodded so I summoned the forms I’d been given at my last appointment.

 “Name,” I said.
 “Larissa Anastasia Rizzo.
 Attendants.”
-I looked at James and ticked the box partner.
+I looked at James and ticked the box labelled partner.
 “You’re going to be right there, you know that?”
 I said as I wrote his name down.